YassineOuchna/Consent-blockchain/README.md

 # Consent-blockchain
-A blockchain based service where two adult can store and verify a legally binding contract proving consent
+A blockchain based service (proof of concept) where two adult can store and verify a legally binding contract proving consent to do whatever they want.

+## Running on local
+To visualize the app, run the *interface_flask.py*.